stnolting/neorv32/README.md

 - [x] all-in-one package: **CPU** plus **SoC** plus **Software Framework & Tooling**
 - [x] completely described in behavioral, platform-independent VHDL - no primitives, macros, etc.
+- [x] highly extensible hardware - on CPU, SoC and system level
 - [x] be as small as possible while being as RISC-V-compliant as possible
 - [x] from zero to `printf("hello world!");` - completely open source and documented
 - [x] easy to use even for FPGA/RISC-V starters – intended to work *out of the box*